alepuzio/Hall-of-Fame-methodologies/README.md

  - run the code
  - read the actual code
  - if you want to create anotehr functionality, open a new branch
- - Please follow the guidelines in [Google 's R Style Guide | https://google.github.io/styleguide/Rguide.xml ]: if you don't follow hese guidelines, when you push your code and you request a _pull request_, I have an excuse to refuse your request
+ - Please follow the guidelines in [Google 's R Style Guide | https://google.github.io/styleguide/Rguide.xml ] and in [ Efficient R Programming | https://csgillespie.github.io/efficientR/3-4-rstudio.html]: if you don't follow hese guidelines, when you push your code and you request a _pull request_, I have an excuse to refuse your request